FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: Methodology

 \subsection{DAL algorithm}

 In this section, we present the \emph{Dual Augmented Lagrangian} (DAL) algorithm, which efficiently solves the optimization problem in \eqref{eq:matrix_minimization_problem}.
-Specifically, we describe here the DAL implementation for function-on-function regression, in Appendix Section \ref{sec:supp_scalar} that for scalar-on-function regression \citep{reiss2017methods}.
+Specifically, we describe here the DAL implementation for function-on-function regression, while Appendix Section \ref{sec:supp_scalar} outlines the scalar-on-function regression case \citep{reiss2017methods}.

-We note that the proposed extension targets an optimization problem different from those studied in previous literature.
-In particular, considering functional variables both as response and as predictors increases the dimension and the computational complexity of the problem with respect to the function-on-scalar case \citep{boschi2021highly}.
+We note that the proposed extension addresses an optimization problem distinct from those previously studied in the literature.
+An easier version of the problem in~\eqref{eq:matrix_minimization_problem} -- without the Ridge penalty and adaptive weights -- was solved by \cite{chen2012sparse} using a subgradient method.
+This optimization strategy has been shown to be significantly less efficient compared to the DAL method, both in classical \citep{tomioka2011super} and functional \citep{boschi2021highly} settings.
+Compared to other DAL implementations, \eqref{eq:matrix_minimization_problem} incorporates functional variables both as response and as predictors.
+This increases the dimension and the computational complexity of the problem with respect to the function-on-scalar case \citep{boschi2021highly}.

 We need to carefully redefine all the mathematical operators in larger dimensions and, at the same time, preserve the DAL sparsity structure and computational efficiency.
-Moreover, by incorporating weights (the $\omega$'s) in the objective function in \eqref{eq:matrix_minimization_problem}, we create a novel, \emph{adaptive} version of DAL which improves both selection and estimation performance \citep{zhao2006model, parodi2018simultaneous}, as we will see in Section \ref{sec:sim_and_application}.
+Moreover, by incorporating weights (the $\omega$'s) in the objective function in \eqref{eq:matrix_minimization_problem}, we create a novel, \emph{adaptive} version of DAL which improves both selection and estimation performance \citep{zou2006adaptive, zou2009adaptive, parodi2018simultaneous}, as we will see in Section \ref{sec:sim_and_application}.

 Our implementation, summarized in \textbf{Algorithm \ref{alg:dal}}, minimizes the \textit{Dual Augmented Lagrangian} function

 where $\sigma>0$. $B$ is both the primal variable in \eqref{eq:primal} and the Lagrangian multiplier in \eqref{eq:augmented_lagrangian}, weighting the importance of a violation of the constraint.